Can Groups Sue Over Trump's Business Conflicts Even If They Weren't Harmed?

 President Trump's continued business dealings have generated plenty of teeth-gnashing about whether the occupant of the White House will be profiting off his new role.

-The question is who has the standing to do anything about it.
+The question is who has the "standing" to do anything about it?

 This week a group of legal scholars and former government ethics officials teamed up to file a lawsuit in federal court alleging that Trump's overseas commercial activities violate the Constitution's Emoluments Clause, which bars presidents from taking gifts from foreign governments.